UK Covid Modelling

 Firstly, just to say, we are all fine!

 We are working from home, and everyone - and their families - are healthy and well.

-As part of our approach to testing our simulation skills within the company (and part of a service we provide to outside agencies), we apply multi-object simulation using our FluidFlowEngine tool to everyday concerns, from public health and transport simulation, to predicting the outcome of future sporting events.
+As part of our approach to testing our simulation skills within the company (and part of a service we provide to outside agencies), we apply our FluidFlowEngine tool to everyday concerns, from public health, to renewable energy sources and transport simulation.

-Well, dynamic multi-object modelling comes in many forms, and testing your abilities in a real-world context is a key part of what we do.
+Well, dynamic multi-agent modelling comes in many forms, and testing your abilities in a real-world context is a key part of what we do.

-Here, for example, is our ongoing model of R (the reproductive number of Covid-19) in England, during 2020:
+Here, for example, is our ongoing model of R (the reproductive number of COVID-19) in England, during 2020-21: